|Nutrition Facts (per serving)|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Typically caramel is full of butter leaving vegans and those with milk allergies in the cold.
+Regular caramel is full of butter, leaving vegans and those with milk allergies in the cold.
 But this dairy-free vegan caramel popcorn recipe is a cinch to make.
 It's terrific for little gift bags for parties and the holidays as treats for kids and adults alike as well.
 For a special vegan dessert, after you've tossed the popcorn with the caramel, add in some chocolate chunks and nuts of your choice!
-Best kept in a plastic bag after completely cooling, this popcorn can last up to 2 weeks if properly stored.
+Best kept in a plastic bag after completely cooling, this popcorn can last up to two weeks if properly stored.

 Makes 8 servings.

 For the Popcorn:

 1 cup popcorn kernels